Quantum Sufficiency for Self-Adjoint Statistical Models via Likelihood-Type Operators on Real $*$-Subalgebras and Real Jordan Algebras: Framework and main results

 We next introduce the notion of a model.
 Throughout this paper, a model on a finite-dimensional Hilbert space $\mathcal{H}$ means a family $\mathcal{S}\subset\mathcal{B}_{h}(\mathcal{H})$ of self-adjoint operators.
 Note that, unlike in the conventional setting, a model in our sense is not restricted to families of states or positive operators.
 We next introduce two important types of models: absolutely continuous models and local models.
 An absolutely continuous model is defined as follows.
 Fix a reference state $\rho\in\mathcal{S}$ with $\rho\ge0$, and assume that for every $X\in\mathcal{S}$ there exists an operator $R_{X}\ge0$ such that

 This setting is intended for families of quantum states.
-In Ref. \cite{qLAN2}, when such an operator $R_{X}$ exists, $X\geq0$ is said to be absolutely continuous with respect to $\rho$, and $R_{X}$ is called the square-root likelihood ratio.
+In \cite{qLAN2}, when such an operator $R_{X}$ exists, $X\geq0$ is said to be absolutely continuous with respect to $\rho$, and $R_{X}$ is called the square-root likelihood ratio.
+We emphasize, however, that the notion of absolute continuity used here should not be understood in the conventional support-theoretic sense.
 A local model is defined as follows.
 Fix a reference state $\rho\in\mathcal{S}$ with $\rho\ge0$, and assume that every $X\in\mathcal{S}$ can be written in the form

 for some self-adjoint operator $L_{X}\in\mathcal{B}_{h}(\mathcal{H})$.
 This setting is motivated by a smoothly parameterized family of quantum states $\left\{ \rho_{\theta}\in\mathcal{B}(\mathcal{H})_{+}\mid\theta\in\Theta\subset\mathbb{R}^{d}\right\} $.
 Fixing $\theta_{0}\in\Theta$, we have in mind the model $\mathcal{S}=\{\rho_{\theta_{0}}\}\cup\left\{ \frac{\partial}{\partial\theta^{i}}\rho_{\theta_{0}}\right\} ^{d}_{i=1}$.
 Taking $\rho=\rho_{\theta_{0}}$ as the reference state, let $L_{i}\in\mathcal{B}_{h}(\mathcal{H})$ be defined by $\frac{\partial}{\partial\theta^{i}}\rho_{\theta_{0}}=\frac{1}{2}(L_{i}\rho+\rho L_{i})$.
 We call $L_{i}$ the symmetric logarithmic derivative (SLD) associated with $\frac{\partial}{\partial\theta^{i}}\rho_{\theta_{0}}$.
 In general, elements of a local model $\mathcal{S}$ need not be positive operators.
 One may also consider models in which absolutely continuous and local components are mixed.